A Web-Based Introduction to Programming

 Essential Algorithms, Syntax, and Control Structures Using PHP, HTML, and MariaDB/MySQL

 A Web-Based Introduction to Programming combines basic HTML and CSS with PHP and MySQL to introduce essential programming syntax, operations, and control structures.
-The hands-on Web-based approach engages students and offers a suitable first course for a range of disciplines, including computer science, digital media, database management, technical writing, and Web development.
-Students use a freely available lamp distribution that can be installed in minutes and allows them to work locally on any Windows, Macintosh or Linux computer with no need to access a remote Web server.
+The hands-on Web-based approach is designed for students with no previous experience and offers a suitable first programming course for a range of disciplines.
+The book makes use of a freely available lampp distribution that students can install in minutes on any Windows, Macintosh or Linux computer with no need to access a remote Web server.

 "This is the best logic book I have ever had in over 25 years of teaching!"

 — Bob Husson, Craven Community College

 "I teach intro to programming and algorithms and I have used this book for three terms.
 It is excellent.
 The book's content leads students through the examples in a natural way that makes learning traditional programming concepts easy, and students retain the concepts.
 The coding exercises build upon each other from algorithms all the way through small PHP programs.
 As a teacher I highly recommend this book for students and instructors alike."

 — Charlie Wallin, Asheville-Buncombe Technical Community College

 "The textbook, A Web-Based Introduction to Programming, was my first exposure to PHP.
 I could not have asked for a better introduction.
 The explanations, examples, and order of topics covered, made teaching and learning the basics of PHP a simple process.
 My students found the exercises and assignments at the end of each chapter fun but challenging.
 My only regret is that I did not discover this book sooner."